keybase/book-content/02-chat/00-index.md

 {# Nice to have a stylized blurb that says something like: Chat on Keybase is entirely encrypted, private, and secure.
 You can be 100% sure your conversation is just between you and that person.
 No one else, not even Keybase, can read your messages. #}

-You can chat freely with individuals or groups, [block people](/chat/blocking) you don’t want to chat with, and get even more done with [special features](/chat/special-features) like location sharing, exploding messages, coin flips, and bots.
+You can chat with individuals or groups, [block people](/chat/blocking) you don’t want to chat with, and get even more done with [special features](/chat/special-features) like location sharing, exploding messages, coin flips, and bots.

 {# insert annotated screenshot of inbox #}